OPetricevic/physio-tracker/README.md

   - `make frontend-build` to build static assets.
 - Later, add backend targets (run server, migrations, tests) and wire a launcher/shortcut that starts both backend and frontend locally.

+## Frontend auth placeholder
+- Basic login/registration screens exist for future auth.
+They store a mock user in `localStorage` and gate the workspace routes.
+No real backend yet.
+- Flow: open app → `/login` or `/register` → upon submit you are routed to the patient workspace.

 ## Next Steps (candidate tasks)
 1) Scaffold backend server, wiring routes and simple health check.
 Add sample migration for patients/anamneses.
 2) Scaffold frontend (Vite React TS) with Patients page and forms hooked to mock API client.